kumatch/gas-develop-template/README.md

 ### For first setting

-Visit https://script.google.com/home/usersettings and enable Google Apps Script API, and login by @google/clasp.
+Visit https://script.google.com/home/usersettings and enable Google Apps Script API, then login by @google/clasp.
 (Once for your google account.)

 ```
 $ npx clasp login